jesse99/gear/README.md

 1. **Abstraction** Client code deals only with traits so abstraction is great.
-A new trait can always be added to an object or a new object to a component so composition is no problem (and can even by dunamic).
+A new trait can always be added to an object or a new object to a component so composition is no problem (and can even by dynamic).
 2. **Encapsulation** Also great because clients deal with traits not concrete types.
 3. **Polymorphism** Components can expose as many traits as they want and that's all hidden inside the Component so code can take a Component and query for the traits they